Fullerton, California: Postwar suburbanization

 Although Fullerton, like other Southern California cities, had experienced an expansion of population due to housing development, this increased by an order of magnitude during the post war years.
 Fullerton's population soared after World War II as American veterans migrated to California, bought housing in the land development which destroyed the surrounding farming and park areas, and in particular after the construction of Interstate 5 and development in neighboring Anaheim.

 To serve the growing population, the California State Legislature authorized Orange County State College in 1957, which began operating out of Fullerton high schools in 1959.
 In 1963, it moved to its present campus on State College Boulevard, and later, after several name-changes, was finally redesignated California State University, Fullerton.
 The Fullerton Arboretum, a 26-acre (105,000 m2) botanical garden, opened in 1979.

 Manufacturing growth leveled off as ever-soaring property prices, increasing environmental regulation, traffic, and other pressures increased.
 By the late 20th century the city had lost much of its rural character in favor of suburban housing tracts and shopping centers.

+In the 1980s, Fullerton hosted a community of Punk and LGBTQ youth in the former Black Hole Apartments.

 Recent history

 In the 1990s, the downtown commercial district had become economically depressed, and was known mainly for being an area of sleepy antique stores and small shops.
-A symbol of downtown's problems was the Fox Theatre, a local landmark, which had fallen into disrepair.
+A symbol of downtown's problems was the Fox Theatre, a local landmark which had fallen into disrepair partially due to a fire.
 As of November 2004, a fundraising drive had accumulated sufficient funds to buy the theater, but not yet enough money to restore it.
 By 2006, restoration was started.
+As of 2024 these renovations were still ongoing.

 During this same period, downtown Fullerton (DTF), especially in the south of Commonwealth area (SOCO), has become more of a busy entertainment district, described by the OC Weekly as "Bourbon Street West."
 In less than five years, some 30 businesses that sell alcohol have opened, making the downtown area much more active at night.
 In 2008, City Manager Chris Meyer called together department head and the finance department and reported to the city council that the Restaurant Overlay District (established December 2002) was costing the city $935,000 over and above the sales taxes collected.

 The 293 acre Hughes Aircraft Company's Ground Systems Group campus in western Fullerton was redeveloped into a new residential and commercial district called Amerige Heights, in between 2001 and 2004.